Joint Audit Committee

 David spent the early part of his career as an academic at the universities of Bath and Birmingham before qualifying as a chartered public finance accountant.
 He has wide experience in public sector financial management and held board-level posts for 15 years in policing organisations including as the first Accounting Officer for the College of Policing.

-David currently works as a finance practitioner which he combines with a number of non-executive roles.
-He is a member of the Citizens Advice audit and risk committee, the audit and risk committee of the Valuation Tribunal Service, the Housing Obudsman, the finance committee of a clinical commissioning group and of two local authorities’ audit and standards committees.
+David currently works as a finance practitioner, which he combines with a number of non-executive roles.
+He is a member of the Citizens Advice audit and risk committee, the audit and risk committee of the Valuation Tribunal Service, the Housing Ombudsman, the finance committee of a clinical commissioning group, and two local authorities’ audit and standards committees.

 David is also a member of the Chartered Institute of Public Finance and Accountancy’s regulatory panel and a Fellow of the Chartered Institute of Purchasing and Supply.

 Vivienne's career was in the civil service.
 She retired from the Office of Fair Trading where she was Chief Executive for its closure.
 Her early career was in the Home Office.
 A qualified accountant, other roles included Director of Resources at the Health and Safety Executive, and Chief Executive of the Police Information Technology Organisation.